Skip to main content

 Toddler PDF

 Daily group time includes short stories, discussions, songs, instruments, and puppets.
 An emphasis is placed on ‘social interaction’ encouraging the children to communicate with each other through their play.
+We also have a third-party music program providing music activities bi-weekly.

 Preschool